aramirez794/aramirez794.github.io/GameCritique4.md

 After playing Hitman Go, I was impressed on the approach that they came out for this game since most of the Hitman series games are in an open world game and Hitman Go is more of a top down board game.
-Having elements of Hitman such as the distractions and weapons kept the gameplay fun and discovering each new "board/map" was fun and made me anxious to see what the next puzzle would be like.
-There were times that I got stuck on a level and I wasn't too sure on what I had to do, so I was able to skip that level and continue onto the next level and I could return back to the level that I couldnt complete at a later time.
+Having elements of Hitman such as the disguising, distractions and weapons kept the gameplay fun and discovering each new "board/map" was fun and made me anxious to see what the next puzzle would be like.
+There were times that I got stuck on a level and I wasn't too sure on what I had to do, so I was able to skip that level and continue onto the next level and I could return back to the level that I couldnt complete at a later time which I thought was a cool feature for people who get stumped on a puzzle and they can just return to that puzzle and complete it at their your own pace.